 The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

-The chair's theme for the 2019 Annual Conference is Geographies of trouble / geographies of hope.
+The Chair's theme for the 2021 Annual Conference is borders, borderlands and bordering.
 We welcome sessions and papers which engage directly with this theme, as well as others focusing on all areas of geography.

 Conference timeline and key deadlines